-Himal is the mountain region containing snow and situated in the Great Himalayan Range; it makes up the northern part of Nepal.
+On the other hand, Himal is the mountain region containing snow and is situated in the Great Himalayan Range; it makes up the northern part of Nepal.
 It contains the highest elevations in the world including 8,848 meters (29,029 ft) height Mount Everest (Sagarmāthā in Nepali) on the border with China.
-Seven other of the world’s “eight-thousanders” are in Nepal or on its border with China: Lhotse, Makalu, Cho Oyu, Kangchenjunga, Dhaulagiri, Annapurna, and Manaslu.
+Most importantly, seven other of the world’s “eight-thousanders” are in Nepal or on its border with China: Lhotse, Makalu, Cho Oyu, Kangchenjunga, Dhaulagiri, Annapurna, and Manaslu.

 The park contains the Gosainkunda lakes, sacred to Hindus.
 Pilgrimages are made there in August.
 Another spiritual site is the Buddhist monastery Kyanjin Gompa.
 Popular activities for tourists in the park include trekking, climbing, and white-water rafting.

 Apart from this, trekkers need to watch for their health, hygiene, waste management, climate changes and plan ahead of their traveling experience.
-Doing this you can be safe from all sorts of threats.
+By doing this you can be safe from all sorts of threats.

-With best trek organizer, knowledgeable guide and proper trekking experience, you can ace the routes.
+With the best trek organizer, knowledgeable guide, and proper trekking experience, you can ace the routes.
 Getting a trekking area map is the first step to navigate where you are going and the fun part is Nepal Lion Tours & Treks does provide trekkers with that.

 Most trekkers can easily do the Langtang trekking in a week including certain transports too.